CityVille: CityVille Hometown

 ZYNGA has also developed a mobile version of the game, CityVille Hometown which is available for the iPhone and iPad; however, the mobile game is not connected to the web game.
 Like other CityVille games, this game is no longer available.

 CityVille Monopoly

 In 2012, Zynga, in conjunction with Hasbro, released a CityVille edition of Monopoly under the "Hasbro Gaming" imprint.
 It is essentially a variant of the Monopoly City board game, with its elements retooled to reflect those used in the CityVille online games.
 The goal is to be the first player to own four skyscrapers by building up your neighborhoods.

 This is one of several games in the Zynga game library to be released as physical board game versions.
 Others include Draw Something, Words with Friends and several kids' games based on FarmVille.

+Awards

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded CityVille with "Social Networking Game of the Year".